Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/system-architecture/design.md

     actor u as User
     participant t as TuTraffic App
     participant s as Server
+    participant c as Camera
     participant p as Raspberry pi
-    participant c as Camera
     participant d as Database
     activate u
+    activate c
+    c ->> p: Sends images to be processed activate p
+    deactivate c
+    p ->> d: Sends data of parkings spots with their location and size activate d
+    deactivate p
     u ->>+ t: Opens parking options
-    t -->> u: Displays dropdown menu of car size options u ->> t: Selects size of vehicle t ->>+ s: Requests parking data for "size" s ->>+ p: Requests parking data for "size" p ->>+ c: Adjusts computer vision processing for "size" c -->>- p: Sends video to be processed p -->>- s: Return parking data for "size" s ->>+ d: Update parking data for "size" d -->>- s: Return
+    t -->> u: Displays dropdown menu of car size options u ->> t: Selects "size" of vehicle t ->>+ s: Requests parking data for "size" s ->> d: Requests parking data for "size" d -->> s: Return approproate parking data s -->> t: Return parking data
-    s -->>- t: Return parking data for "size" t -->>- u: Display parking data for "size" deactivate u
+    t -->> u: Display parking data for "size" deactivate u

 ```

-**Use Case #4**: User wants be directed to a parking spot.
+**Use Case #4**: A user wants be directed to a parking spot after selecting it.
 <details>
 <summary>
 Use Case 4 Description
 </summary>

-1. User clicks the search button to find parking spots.
+1. After opening the TuTraffic application, the user clicks the *search* button to find parking spots.
-2. User enters their destination's address.
+2. The user enters their destination's address.
 3. The TuTraffic application displays the detected spots to the user's device.
-4. User selects on a parking spot and clicks the "Route" button.
+4. After browsing, the user selects on a parking spot and clicks the *route* button.
-5. Google Maps API is loaded to direct the user to their destination.
+5. The Google Maps API is loaded to direct the user to their destination.

 </details>